itsnotajulius/Databases/MySQLNotes.md

 ### Relationships/Joins:

 All below is to do with relationships between tables and ways of Selecting data where they have relationships.
 Setting up relationships is set when creating a table or altering the column.
+There are 3 types of relationships:

 ```sql
     One_to_One